3 Types of ADHD Explained: Inattentive, Hyperactive-Impulsive, and Combined-Type ADHD traits in Adults

 While ADHD presents many challenges, it also brings unique strengths that you can embrace in therapy.
 Some of these strengths include:

-Strong conversationalist: Many ADHDers, especially those with inattentive traits, are engaging conversationalists, often excelling in dynamic, interesting conversations.
+Strong conversationalist: ADHDers, especially those with inattentive traits, are engaging conversationalists, often excelling in dynamic, interesting conversations.

 Creativity: ADHDers are often highly creative, finding innovative ways to navigate a world not built for neurodivergent minds.